 Національний музей у Львові – Lviv National Museum

-If you want to discover Ukrainian art of the past centuries, you should visit this place.
-There are so many pictures, books, national clothes, and other parts of Ukrainian culture that it is difficult even to remember them all.
-Sometimes there are some other exhibitions of Ukrainian modern artists besides the permanent collection.
+If you want to discover the Ukrainian art of past centuries, you should visit this place.
+There are so many pictures, books, traditional costumes, and other parts of Ukrainian culture that it is difficult to even remember them all.
+Sometimes there are exhibitions of modern Ukrainian artists in addition to the permanent collection.

 Where: проспект Свободи, 20 (Svobody avenue, 20)